cvasilak/AccessJ/README.md

 * __Allows graphing of an MBean attribute__

-  For attributes of type number, a nice graph is displayed upon clicking on it.
-The update interval is configurable by the user (default 2 seconds and max 15)
+  For attributes of type number, a nice graph is displayed upon clicking the attribute.
+The update interval is configurable by the user (default is 2 seconds with max value 15 seconds)

 Future work
 -----------